ingonyama-zk/icicle/docs/docs/icicle/primitives/msm.md

 where `nof_bucket_modules =  ceil(ceil(bitsize / c) / precompute_factor)`

 During the MSM computation first the memory for scalars and scalar indices is allocated, then the indices are freed and points and buckets are allocated.
-This is why a good estimation fot the required memory is the following formula:
+This is why a good estimation for the required memory is the following formula:

 $max(scalars + scalarIndices, scalars + points + buckets)$

-This gives a good approximation within 10% of the actuall required memory for most cases.
+This gives a good approximation within 10% of the actual required memory for most cases.

 ## Example parameters